dotlang/language/doc/Enhancements.md

 we can say, a block (not a function) always evaluates to none or exception. unless it has a type (e.g. if/match/function/lambda).

 ? - what is the relation between any and exception? exception must be some kind of any.
 Because it is just a tuple.

+? - we can reduce exposure and make refactoring easy if we can hide some types and functions inside a module